 What is CBI – Citizenship by Investments?

-Five paradise islands in the Caribbean offer American and other foreign investors a “Golden Passport” program or the opportunity to gain citizenship through investment in their economy.
-This is an opportunity to change your country of residence and where you pay taxes, enjoy spontaneous travel, and establish a safety net for your family in geopolitical or other crises.
-A second Caribbean passport through investment provides global mobility and visa-free travel.
-Residency in these countries is often chosen for financial benefits and tax incentives.
+Five paradise islands in the Caribbean offer American investors a “Golden Passport” programme or the opportunity to gain citizenship through investment in their economy.
+This is an opportunity to change your country of residence and where you pay your taxes, as well as enjoying spontaneous travel, and establishing a safety net for you and your family if anything were to happen in the future.

 Second citizenship by investment can be obtained in Antigua and Barbuda, Grenada, Dominica, Saint Kitts and Nevis, and Saint Lucia.
-Broadly, the CBI (citizenship by investment) programs of these Caribbean countries appear similar.
-Minimum investments start at $200,000 to $250,000, and the waiting period for a passport ranges from three months upwards.
-All programs include a mandatory background check for investors.
+Broadly, the CBI (Citizenship by Investment) programmes of these Caribbean countries appear very similar, with the minimum investments starting at $200,000 to $250,000, and the waiting period for a passport beginning from 3 months.
+All programmes include a mandatory background check for investors.

-• Non-refundable contributions to government-managed funds — you will not get your money back or earn interest or any other returns.
-The advantage is that the amount is usually lower compared to other options, and your funds will contribute to developing green energy, education, healthcare, and infrastructure on the islands.
+• Non-refundable contributions to government-managed funds — (no interest or any other returns).
+The amount is usually lower compared to other options, and your funds will contribute toward developing green energy, education, healthcare, and infrastructure on the islands.

 • Real estate purchases with the option to sell after 3-7 years — Caribbean investors are often offered shares in tourist properties, such as hotels.
 Depending on the market situation, these can be rented out and sold for profit, bringing a return on the investment.

-It is reassuring to note that you don’t need to risk your funds before the application is approved.
-The government first reviews your documents, and only upon approval do you transfer your funds.
+A huge advantage is that you don’t need to risk your funds before the application is approved.
+The government reviews your documents first, and only upon approval do you transfer your funds for investment.

-For the US government, you will remain a US citizen regardless of the number of passports you hold.
-This is both good and bad news.
-The government will continue to protect your rights and interests even when you are abroad.
-However, you do retain all obligations, including regular tax filings.
-American citizens with dual citizenship should keep in mind their tax obligations and the consequences of tax non-compliance.
+From a government point of view, you will remain a US citizen regardless of the number of passports you hold.
+Dual citizenship is both good and bad news.
+On the one hand, the government will continue to protect your rights and interests even when you are abroad.
+However, as an American citizen you still maintain all your obligations, including regular tax filings.
+Some individuals choose to renounce their U.S. citizenship, and obtaining a second passport is a crucial step in this process.
+As a result, Caribbean citizenship by investment is often taken by individuals seeking to escape high taxes in the U.S. and find more favorable financial conditions abroad.

-An essential benefit of second Caribbean citizenship for Americans is the ability to include the entire family in the program.
-You can add your partner, parents, children, and in some countries, even siblings to your application.
-Family participation can make the program more affordable for everyone involved.
-Many Caribbean countries offer family packages for obtaining passports at the exact investment cost as individual applicants.
-By combining resources with your parents, you can move to a tropical paradise or give your children new opportunities without sacrificing early retirement or mortgage prepayment.
+Among second Caribbean passport benefits for Americans is the ability to include the entire family in the programme.
+You can add your partner, parents, children, and in some of the countries, even siblings to your application.
+Family participation can make the programme more affordable for everyone involved, as many Caribbean countries offer family packages for obtaining passports at the same investment cost as individual applicants.

 Grandparents, Parents Siblings Children